The Three Sons of the Earl of Bute

-The Three Sons of the Earl of Bute is an oil on canvas portrait painting by the German-born British artist Johann Zoffany, from c.
+The Three Sons of the Earl of Bute is an oil on canvas portrait painting by the German-born artist Johann Zoffany, from c.
 1764.
-The painting depicts the three eldest sons of the Scottish aristocrat and politician John Stuart, 3rd Earl of Bute.
+The painting depicts the three eldest sons of the British politician John Stuart, 3rd Earl of Bute.

 History and description

-A conversation piece, It depicts the three eldest sons of the Scottish aristocrat and politician John Stuart, 3rd Earl of Bute.
+A conversation piece, It depicts the three eldest sons of the British politician John Stuart, 3rd Earl of Bute.

 A favourite of George III, Bute replaced the Duke of Newcastle as Prime Minister in 1762.
 However the Treaty of Paris he signed ending the Seven Years' War with France and Spain made him deeply unpopular and he resigned in April 1763 to be replaced by George Grenville.

 The three boys are shown around a tree on Bute's country estate of Luton Park in Bedfordshire.
 They have abandoned archery to look at nesting birds.
 The painting may have been started around the time Bute resigned his office.
 Today the painting is in the collection of the Tate Britain in Pimlico having been acquired in 2002 through the acceptance in lieu scheme, with support from the Tate members and the Art Fund.